 1666 The English navy suffered a defeat by the Dutch at Paternoster, the bubonic plague broke out, followed by the great fire of London.
 1666 was meant to be the year of the Second Coming instead the 4 Horsemen of the Apocalypse - war, plague, famine, death as mentioned in Revelations.
 1 in 4 Londoners died and 87 churches were destroyed.

 1665 to 1667 The second Anglo Dutch war lasted 2 years.
-The war ended up with the sighning of the Treaty of Breda.
+The war ended up with the signing of the Treaty of Breda.
 Manhattan was left under English rules and the Dutch were left Isle Run all the spice Island of the Dutch East Indies.

 No comments: